seanblanchfield/blog/working-with-me.md

 - I want short async updates on progress and outcomes as you go (email, IM etc) so we can spend our F2F time more productively.
 - I never want to chase you for work or updates.
 - I never want to discover you’re failing because you’re missing something you need to succeed.
 When something gets harder than expected, you need to call in support.
 - This job is one step in your career.
-I’ll probably want you to spend as much of it with the company, but my hope is that you will ultimately outgrow any company you join.
-We can be realistic about that, and talk openly about getting you the experience you need to grow as quickly as you can.
+I’ll want you to spend as much of it as possible with the company, but my hope is that you will ultimately outgrow any company you join.
+We can be realistic about that, and talk openly about getting you the opportunities and experience you need to grow as quickly as you can.

 # Meetings
 Meetings scale badly.
 As you add people, their cost grows linearly and their quality plummets exponentially.
 Before organising a meeting, consider if some kind of async group chat would suffice instead (email, slack or a github ticket).